Bacteriophages & Hidradenitis suppurativa: Helping deal with the physical appearance of HS

 The second thought is whether these people are aware that they were actively adding to today’s illusional image of beauty.
 Shining the spotlight brighter on the most normal of things, bringing more attention to them and making even those that never saw imperfections with their body, doubt themselves and feel ashamed of their bodies.
 All the while, posting a photo of a perfectly toned body with a caption saying that everyone should be happy with their bodies.

-For everyone who enjoys to ride the wave of trend and boost their virtual popularity, before that wave dies out and something else becomes hip, keep in mind that you are simply adding fuel to a burning flame.
+For everyone who enjoys riding the wave of trend and boost their virtual popularity, before that wave dies out and something else becomes hip, keep in mind that you are simply adding fuel to a burning flame.
 There is not even one human being who is totally healthy.
 Everyone is fighting a battle within.
-For some it is physical, for others it is mental or emotional.
+For some it is physical, for others, it is mental or emotional.
 We are all flawed and we are all different.
-That is why the vision of perfection is simply an illusion which is temporary and yet can make some serious and sometimes permanent damage.
+That is why the vision of perfection is simply an illusion that is temporary and yet can make some serious and sometimes permanent damage.

 Just think of what those who talk so loudly about cellulite and stretch marks, would think of a person who literally has countless deep scars in areas on their skin.
 Scars that look as though a drunken surgeon dug deep into their skin with a scalpel and forgot to stitch them up.
 If they give so much attention to the most normal and natural markings such as a stretchmark, a person who carries these abnormal scars would never be able to live up to their standards.